Alternative Names Death Parade, デス・パレード

 Genre Drama, Mystery, Psychological, Psychological Thriller

 So many positive “hands-down” points found in this excellent mind-twisting psychological thriller and drama anime.
-Words cannot merely express how this anime did an outstanding job in providing so much “feels” in emotional roller coaster scenes and in adding so much “horror” satisfying most the obscure anime aficionados while playing around the audience’s psyche as much as the character’s lives have been played – making the characters fight with one another and hungry for winning without realizing that their souls would be at stake once sent into void.
+Words cannot merely express how this anime did an outstanding job in providing so much “feels” in emotional roller coaster scenes and in adding so much “horror” satisfying most the obscure anime aficionados, while playing around the audience’s psyche as much as the character’s lives have been played – making the characters fight with one another and hungry for winning without realizing that their souls would be at stake once sent into void.
 Death Parade is also more story-based than character-based, which is a rarity among the anime of today.
-The plot is so originally created and developed to the point that it cannot be easily followed by any other anime and is additionally paired with the arbiter’s and the dead character’s life stories which makes the anime worth the sympathy.
+The plot is so originally created and developed to the point that it cannot be easily followed by any other anime, and is additionally paired with the arbiter’s and the dead character’s life stories, which makes the anime worth sympathizing.

 The most captivating part is how it teaches the audience the meaning of life.
-It may appear anti-religion in a sense that the heaven (reincarnation), hell (void) and the judgment day (the game) are portrayed differently from the Bible’s description of them but further instructs that life has its purpose, is more meaningful than one thinks and that each individual must be reminded to make the most of his/her life before death slays him/her.
+It may appear anti-religion in a sense that the heaven (reincarnation), hell (void) and the judgment day (the game) are portrayed differently from the Bible’s description of them, but further instructs that life has its purpose, is more meaningful than one thinks and that each individual must be reminded to make the most of his or her life before death slays him or her.
 Also, it underlines the importance of leaving a good legacy to others prior death, meaning to say showing good deeds to oneself, to others and to the environment one lives in.
-All these are shown through the flashbacks where each dead character finally recalls his/her own life.
+All these are shown through the flashbacks where each dead character finally recalls his or her own life.
 Chiyuki, for instance, even wishes to relive one’s life and do things one would have done prior to death.

 Despite its negatives, Death Parade still remains a recommendation.
-Each person (although I am sure that otakus, especially the ones who are into dark anime, are most likely to devor it) must be given a chance to tune into this mind-twisting, dark, yet emotional roller coaster anime as it will keep them gruesomely entertained.
+Each person (although I am sure that otakus, especially the ones who are into dark anime, are most likely to devor it) must be given a chance to tune into this mind-twisting, dark and emotional roller coaster anime, as it will keep them gruesomely entertained.

 Overall Rating 4.5/5 stars (9/10)